ntwigs/funky/README.md

 The funky package provides a collection of array utility functions in Go, mimicking JavaScript/TypeScript Array methods.

 I've created this, what some (most) people might call, **monstrosity**, since I am seriously missing all the array methods from JavaScript/TypeScript.
 Most of all, I missed my *map*, *filter* and *reduce*.
 Love those badbois.
-But I thought, might as well do an implementation for, at least, most array methods whilst I'm at it.
+But I thought, might as well implement most array methods while I'm at it.

-⚠️ Not battle tested what so ever - beware - danger ahead ⚠️
+⚠️ Not battle-tested whatsoever - beware - danger ahead ⚠️

 ---